brembou/rohlik-mcp/README.md

 - *What are the cheapest delivery slots for tomorrow?*

 > [!WARNING]
-> This MCP server is made by reverse engineering the APIs used by Rohlik Group's websites.
-Use at your own discretion.
+> This MCP server is made for study purposes with use of reverse engineered Rohlik API.
+It is for personal use only.

 ## Usage